Palms at Waikiki

 No analysis available

-Several public remarks explicitly describe coin-operated or coin laundry facilities and vending/coin laundry references, indicating the community laundry requires payment.
+Several public remarks mention coin-operated or coin laundry facilities and 'on-site/coin-operated laundry', indicating the building's community laundry requires payment.

 Multiple independent listings explicitly mention parking: over a dozen remark lines reference 'dedicated parking stall', 'deeded parking', 'one parking stall', 'two assigned parkings', or 'covered parking'.
 Some listings note guests may rent parking at the front desk while others list assigned/deeded stalls, so evidence is strong and consistent across different agents rather than a single copy/paste entry.

-Numerous listings repeatedly advertise deeded/dedicated/assigned parking stalls for units (examples: 'deeded parking', 'dedicated parking stall', 'assigned parking').
+Numerous remarks explicitly advertise deeded or dedicated parking stalls for units (quotes include 'deeded parking', 'one DEDICATED PARKING STALL', and 'deeded parking is yours to utilize').
 Therefore parking_deeded is set to true with high confidence.

 No analysis available

-Strong evidence that the building offers guest/visitor parking.
-Multiple remarks explicitly state 'Guests may rent a parking stall on a daily basis upon availability' and 'guests can purchase/rent parking (nightly rate) / Parking available from the front desk.'
-These statements appear across several different listings/agents, corroborating the historical MLS indication that guest parking is available.
+Evidence that guest/visitor parking is available: multiple remarks explicitly state 'Guests may rent a parking stall on a daily basis', 'guests can purchase/rent parking (nightly)', or 'parking available from the front desk'.
+These explicit mentions across several listings support inclusion of guest parking.

 No analysis available